boefraty74/todelete_TutorialFunnelPlot/README.md

 ### Section 4.2<a name="chapter-42"></a>

 The resulting file in previous section is blown up and heavy, since it includes all incremental changes that we did in this tutorial to initial code and not due the fact of being HTML-based.
 Let us do another different example.
-We are going to take a code from this [showcase](???)
-TODO
+We are going to take a code from this [showcase](http://www.htmlwidgets.org/showcase_networkD3.html)

 Before: